PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week2Day4.md

 The next DataLab session, we will focus on strengthening our feedback skills.
 As part of the learning process, you will be asked to participate in a in-class workshop.

-- [ ] Watch the video below, and provide feedback to the presenter.
-Open your [**YourName_blockA_DataLabPreparation**] markdown file, and list the feedback, and explain your approach.
+- [ ] Open your [**YourName_blockA_DataLabPreparation**] markdown file, and include at least one piece of work, such as answer to a homework exercise, you want to receive feedback on from a peer.
 Commit the changes, and push the markdown file to your personal BUas repository, which is listed [here](ADD LINK).

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/nSGqp4-bZQY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-*Video 3.
-Undergraduate Students Unwittingly Subjected to World's Worst Research Presentation.*

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
 Note: When you are finished with the independent study material, and still have some time left, try to apply your newly gained knowledge to the Creative Brief.